U.S. government confident new vaccine will help fight pig virus

 Harrisvaccines’ product is the first to win U.S. Department of Agriculture conditional approval, which means it can be sold over the counter but the company must continue to test its effectiveness.

-The crisis and the severity of the virus have disrupted international pig trading, with 11 countries or regions, including Russia, the European Union, China and Japan limiting imports of live hogs.
+The crisis and the severity of the virus has disrupted international pig trading, with 11 countries or regions, including Russia, the European Union, China and Japan limiting imports of live hogs.
+(Reporting by Sybille de La Hamaide; editing by Keiron Henderson)

-The head of the Paris-based World Animal Health Organisation OIE, who met Vilsack earlier in the day, welcomed the new vaccine and said there were indications the virus, which has wiped out an estimated 10 percent of U.S. pigs, was subsiding in North America.

-“We have the feeling that it’s settling down in the United States and Canada.
-It’s going in the right direction,” Bernard Vallat told Reuters by phone.